mm739521/aw-coding-challenge/README.md

 ## Setup

 There should be no setup required aside from downloading the source code, validating all packages are downloaded, and compiling / running the application within IIS Express.
+It's recommended that you use Visual Studio Community edition if you do not already have Visual Studio.

 ## Backlog